Olson3R/client-hapi-bootsrap/README.md

 # Start The Server
 1. Start the server `node index.js` or `nodemon index.js --watch ./ --ignore public --ignore assets -e js,json` (if you have nodemon installed)
+ - The server will start on port 4000 by default
 2. If you are developing, you may also publish changes to static assets with `gulp watch`